efalk/trm/Forms.md

 ### isOptionKey(key)

-Checks to see if `key` is the prefix character for a list item, and if so, returns the index of that item.
+Checks to see if `key` selects a list item, and if so, returns the index of that item.
 Otherwise returns None.

 ## ActiveOptionsList